How to END a speech with power and impact

 Give your audience a signal that the end is coming to prime them for your memorable end.

 For example: Face the audience.
 Take a big breath or long pause before your final statement.
 Say something like; ‘To wrap up,’ ‘In conclusion’ or ‘Here’s what to do next’.

-This sets their mind up for your memorable statement.
+This sets their mind up for your memorable statement to end a speech.

 Many speakers are hoping their audience will take action, but they fail to ask for it.
-If you want your audience to do something you better say it, deliver a call-to-action or show them how-to steps.
+If you want your audience to do something you better say it, end a speech with a call-to-action or show them how-to steps.

 For example: “Allocate a budget to fund stage 2 of the project so we can ensure benefits X, Y, Z” or “We need you to give us feedback within 24 hours…”

 5. Refer back to an earlier point in your presentation